Newbury bypass: Construction

 Much of the aggregate used in the by-pass was from the decommissioned RAF Greenham Common.
 The runway, once one of the largest in Europe was broken up and removed (except for one centre section) as part of the effort to return the common to its former state.

 The concrete structures on the bypass received the Concrete Society's Overall Award for Outstanding Structures in 1999.

 Following the extensive protests over the construction of the road, environmental concerns became much more of an important issue to civil engineers.
 The Newbury bypass itself was built with extra environmental features in an attempt to reduce the impact of the road.

 The Desmoulin's whorl snail colony, previously located at Rack Marsh in Bagnor, was moved to another location to allow construction of the road to go ahead.
 However, in July 2006 it was reported that the species had become locally extinct at the new site.

 Outcome

+Due to the cost of policing the Newbury Bypass construction, the UK Government abandoned construction plans for a further 77 bypasses across the country.

 Analysis since the construction of the bypass has shown that instead of the predicted 47% reduction in road deaths due to the new road, there was a 67% increase (from 6 to 10) in the five years after it opened.
 However, the total number of casualties fell by 32% (from 455 to 311).

 The same report concluded that the levels of traffic on the old road had not fallen as much as might have been expected, possibly because of traffic being able to use it for other reasons.
 In 2006, the Highways Agency defended the scheme from allegations by the Campaign to Protect Rural England that traffic had returned to previous levels: the Highways Agency's rejoinder being that the road had reduced traffic problems in the town.